 Follow up After Your Trip

-When you get home, check bank activity, credit card activity and even medical insurance claim activity to see if there is anything you do not recognize.
+When you get home, check bank activity, credit card activity, and even medical insurance claim activity to see if there is anything you do not recognize.
 These are often the first places you’ll see indications of identity theft.
-Some thieves will purposely use your information in situations where the paper and digital trail will only appear slowly—establishments that submit charges and claims manually (or at least not in real time)—so it is a good idea to check again after a couple of weeks to make sure nothing has shown up in the meantime.
+Some thieves will purposely use your information in situations where the paper and digital trail will only appear slowly—establishments that submit charges and claims manually (or at least not in real time)—so it’s a good idea to check again after a couple of weeks to make sure nothing has shown up in the meantime.

-Hopefully these tips help you avoid trickery like the video below—safe travels!
+Hopefully, these tips help you avoid trickery like the video below—safe travels!

 Editor’s note: This story was originally published in 2017.
 It has been updated to reflect the most current information.